lilliemarck/texttree/README.md

 The library uses C++11 and intends to use modern C++ idioms.

 The library contains a `parser` that generates events to a `parser_delegate`.
 The `parser_delegate` may be subclassed to create custom data structures or do streaming parsing.
-There is also one `parser_delegate` implementation called `tree_builder` that builds a hiearchy of node` objects. `tree_builder.hpp` also contains a few helper functions to make loading files really simple:
+There is also one `parser_delegate` implementation called `tree_builder` that builds a hiearchy of `node` objects. `tree_builder` also comes with a few helper functions to make loading files really simple:

 *Example*